aslpavel/pretzel/README.md

 @app
 def main():
   """Connect to localhost via ssh and print remote process's pid

+  Note:
+    You have to be able to login to the remote host without entering any password (by means of ssh keys) otherwise connecition will fail.
   """
   with (yield SSHConnection('localhost')) as conn:
     print((yield conn(os.getpid)()))